The Quantum Disciple

 The Prophet Daniel, writing from Babylon, gave a specific countdown known as the "70 Weeks" prophecy (Daniel 9).
 He didn't just give a vague era; he started a stopwatch.

-In Daniel 9:25, the angel Gabriel gives Daniel the formula:
+In Daniel 9:25, the angel Gabriel gives Daniel the timeline:

 "From the time the word goes out to restore and rebuild Jerusalem until the Anointed One, the ruler, comes, there will be seven 'sevens,' and sixty-two 'sevens'."